vladoyoung/shuffle-party/README.md

 Before creating a new "Shuffle Party" playlist, the app will check if the user already has a playlist with that name in their library.
 If they do, the app will only update the songs and description of that playlist instead of deleting the whole playlist and creating a new one.
 The description update includes a date and timestamp of the last update to the playlist.

+#### Installation:
+If you need to run this locally, you will need to set up your Supabase environemnt variables first, alongside configuring your own Spotify developer account.
+You can follow [this Supabase guide](https://supabase.com/docs/guides/auth/social-login/auth-spotify) for more information.
+You will also need to set up your Supabase authentication settings and profile tables for Postgres.
+I will not include these in the installation guide as it's fairly easy to just follow the code in the repo for reference.

+After than, simply do `npm install` and then `npm run dev` to run in dev mode. `npm run build` for production mode and `npm run preview` if you need to preview your production mode build.

 #### Potential improvements:
 - [ ] See if there's a way to remove the need for the "Update shared songs" step.
 This might be tricky with authorization and Spotify access tokens.
 - [ ] Wait and see if Spotify will implement the API ability to add songs through collaborative approaches so the app can display which user added which songs.